glory-kasongo-03/Doctor_appointment_booking_system/Test and Use Case Document.md

 - **Conflicting Changes**: If availability conflicts with existing bookings, the system alerts the doctor.

 ## 6. View & Approve Appointments

+### Description
+Doctors can review and confirm appointment requests.

 ### Actor
 Doctor